Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Hyperbolic Lattice

-The regular 3D tessellation requires three integers $(p,q,r)$ in the Schl\"{a}fli symbol classification.
-The third integer $r$ describes the order-$r$ of the lattice, i.e., the number of neighboring 3D identical polytopes $[p,q]$ around each edge (side).
-For instance, a cube $[4,3]$ with 8 vertices is embedded in a sphere as squares ($p=4$) and the dodecahedron $[5,3]$ with 20 vertices is embedded in a sphere as pentagons ($p=5$), both with coordination number $q=3$ on the sphere.
-Then, the cubic lattice corresponds to the Schl\"{a}fli symbol $(4,3,4)$ and the hyperbolic dodecahedral lattice to $(5,3,4)$.
+The regular 3D tessellation requires three integers $(p,q',r)$ in the Schl\"{a}fli symbol classification.
+The third integer $r$ describes the order-$r$ of the lattice, i.e., the number of neighboring 3D identical polytopes $[p,q']$ around each edge (side).
+Then, the cubic lattice corresponds to the Schl\"{a}fli symbol $(4,3,4)$ and the hyperbolic dodecahedral lattice to $(5,3,4)$, and the global coordination number $q=6$ is identical for both cubic and dodecahedral lattices.

 In the following, we consider a hyperbolic $(5,3,4)$ order-4 dodecahedral lattice made of a regular tiling of identical dodecahedra $[5,3]$, as shown in Fig.~\ref{Fig01}.
-We thus create a hyperbolic TN where $r=4$ dodecahedra meet around each edge and 8 dodecahedra meet at each dodecahedral vertex.
+We thus create a hyperbolic TN where $r=4$ dodecahedra meet around each edge, and 8 dodecahedra meet at each dodecahedral vertex.
 Notice that $r=4$ guarantees that both cubic and dodecahedral lattices have the same coordination number $(q=6)$, which means that each spin (vertex) is connected to the six nearest-neighboring spins.